thamudi/one-k-files/README.md

 # one-k-files
-This repository for tech community case studies.
+This repository for tech community case studies only.